BlackRaptor421/ATOM-Token-Overview/README.md

 * Adoption of IBC outside the Cosmos ecosystem remains an ongoing challenge.

 **Conclusion**
 ATOM is more than just a token—it is the backbone of Cosmos Hub’s security, governance, and interoperability.
 By facilitating seamless cross-chain communication, Cosmos aims to shape the future of a multi-chain world, where decentralized applications and blockchains can work together without friction.
-ATOM holders play an active role in this ecosystem by staking, governing, and securing the network, making it a central piece of the rapidly evolving blockchain landscape.
+ATOM holders play an active role in this ecosystem by staking, governing, and securing the network, making it a central piece of the rapidly evolving blockchain landscape./8